WildCodeSchool/workshop-jwt/README.md

 ## 9 - Logout

-Finally, you will have to create a `/logout` route, which removes the `access_token` cookie from the server.
+You will have to create a `/logout` route, which removes the `access_token` cookie from the server.

 You will have to use the [clearCookie](https://expressjs.com/en/api.html#res.clearCookie) method from Express.